Working remotely has rapidly become the new normal, and more and more companies are adapting their approach forward, working.

 Customer journeys come in many forms and have multiple destinations.
 And it is getting more and more common to automate them to save time and human resources.
 But automation requires that the travel plans are in place.
 We give you some good examples of which journeys you can invite your customers to go on.

-We must admit.
-We find this topic interesting because we in Adversus have created a tool that automates customer journeys in contact centers – which is why this blog post mainly focuses on customer journeys related to telemarketing activities.
+Have to admit, this topic is especially fascinating for us at Adversus, considering we've developed a tool that automates customer journeys in contact centers.
+That's why this blog post will mainly focus on customer journeys in the context of telemarketing activities.

 A journey is nothing without a traveler.